cameraui/sdk/go/docs/api/manager.md

 ## type DeviceManager

-DeviceManager provides camera lookup and discovery operations via RPC.
+DeviceManager provides camera operations: push discovered cameras and get camera devices.

 Use GetCamera to retrieve a camera by ID or name, and PushDiscoveredCameras to surface cameras found during async discovery \(e.g. after a cloud login\).